White Plains (band)

 White Plains were a British pop music group that recorded and performed from 1969 to 1976.
 The spinoff of the one-hit-wonder group The Flower Pot Men, they had an ever-changing line-up of musicians and five UK hit singles, all on the Deram Records label, in the early 1970s.

-White Plains’ first hit came in 1970 with “My Baby Loves Lovin'”.
-Their later successful songs include “I’ve Got You on My Mind”, “Lovin’ You Baby”, “Julie, Do Ya Love Me”, “When You Are a King” and “Step Into a Dream”.
-After “When You Are A King” peaked at number four in Northern Ireland, the group would not release a chart-worthy song for another two years, until they released “Step Into a Dream”.
+White Plains' first hit came in 1970 with "My Baby Loves Lovin'".
+Their later successful songs include "I've Got You on My Mind", "Lovin' You Baby", "Julie, Do Ya Love Me", "When You Are a King" and "Step Into a Dream".
+After "When You Are A King" peaked at number four in Northern Ireland, the group would not release a chart-worthy song for another two years, until they released "Step Into a Dream".

 White Plains disbanded in 1976, but it reformed on three occasions: for a brief period in 1978, again for a two-year run from 2004 to 2006, and finally for a summer tour in 2013.
 White Plains is also known as one of the groups Tony Burrows recorded a series of one-hit wonder songs with.

 History

 1969–1970: Transition from The Flower Pot Men to White Plains

-White Plains evolved from the late 1960s pop/psychedelic band the Flower Pot Men, composed of Tony Burrows, Pete Nelson, and Robin Shaw together with Neil Landon (who went to Fat Mattress).
+White Plains evolved from the late 1960s pop/psychedelic band the Flower Pot Men, composed of Tony Burrows, Pete Nelson, and Robin Shaw together with Neil Landon.
 The Flower Pot Men was initially a 1967 studio project led by John Carter.

 In early 1969, Roger Greenaway and Roger Cook, in place of John Carter, became the group's new producers.
-The last single of the Flower Pot Men for Deram Records was “In A Moment Of Madness”, composed by Roger Greenaway and Roger Cook, with Pete Nelson on lead vocals.
+The last single of the Flower Pot Men for Deram Records was "In A Moment Of Madness", composed by Greenaway and Cook, with Pete Nelson on lead vocals.
 It was an attempt at a hit single in the style of the then-popular Love Affair.
 The single did not chart, and for the next single, the band changed their name to White Plains.
-The band's songs were mainly produced and written by Greenaway and Roger Cook.
-Neil Landon left the band.
+The band's songs were mainly produced and written by Greenaway and Cook.
+Neil Landon left the band and went to Fat Mattress.
 Ricky Wolff, who was originally a backing band member, replaced Landon and became a new main vocalist.